 Sperm donation is crucial – and we need donors!

-For a couple where the man is infertile, the use of donor sperm may be the only way of becoming a parent.
+For a couple where the man is infertile or for female couples, the use of donor sperm may be the only way of becoming a parent.
 Unlike adoption, it allows a woman to experience pregnancy and give birth to her child.
 The couple thus participate in the child's development and education from the very start.

 The sperm donor is anonymous for the future parents.
 But if the child wants to, after reaching the age of majority, he/she may learn the identity of the donor.